-These earbuds have a special sweat resistant casing and are not surrounded by any obvious exposures of microphones like that of the Airpod’s noise cancellation and adaptive EQ.
-This makes the Powerbeats Pro a much better workout companion for heavy sweater’s, or if you prefer a more secure fit with a clip around each ear.
+These earbuds have a special sweat-resistant casing and are not surrounded by any obvious exposures of microphones like that of the Airpod’s noise cancellation and adaptive EQ.
+This makes the Powerbeats Pro a much better workout companion for heavy sweaters, or if you prefer a more secure fit with a clip around each ear.

 Are AirPods Pro Waterproof?

-The noise cancellation microphone that lines a portion of the stem on the outside has a screen, but is not sealed from water getting in.
+The noise cancellation microphone that lines a portion of the stem on the outside has a screen but is not sealed from water getting in.
 This part is directly connected to the electronics that are inside the AirPods Pro and should not be under any water.

 These areas all are directly connected to the electrical components inside the wireless charging unit and should not be exposed to water, as there is no coating or seal that allows them to be waterproof.

-What Do I Do if my AirPods Pro Gets Wet?
+What Do I Do if My AirPods Pro Gets Wet?

-- Remove the AirPods Pro from the wet or humid environment immediately and make sure they are out in the open and not stored in the charge case until they are completely dry again
+- Remove the AirPods Pro from the wet or humid environment immediately and make sure they are out in the open and not stored in the charging case until they are completely dry again

 - Grab a soft, dry, lint-free cloth and wipe around the AirPods Pro.
-Don’t forget to wipe inside the three vulnerable areas that can be prone to water damage, including the noise cancellation microphone on the outside stem, the Adaptive EQ microphone on the inner part of the ear bud, and the speaker screen inside the canal.
+Don’t forget to wipe inside the three vulnerable areas that can be prone to water damage, including the noise cancellation microphone on the outside stem, the Adaptive EQ microphone on the inner part of the earbud, and the speaker screen inside the canal.

 - Note: To ensure drying the speaker and sound driver completely, remove the rubber ear tip from the housing by pinching and pulling until it detaches from its round plastic snap clip.
 Be sure to wipe the rubber ear tip inside and out while it is removed from the earbud.

 - Keep them outside the case and in the most dry environment possible until they are free from any signs of moisture.
-If you feel they are dry enough, place them back into the charge case and attempt to test them for sound and operational stability.
+If you feel they are dry enough, place them back into the charging case and attempt to test them for sound and operational stability.